Design & Installation

 What design, colour and style of lights and switches appeal to you the most?
-There’s many to choose from if your unsure we can help you pick the best looking lights to go with your decor and furniture.
+There are many to choose from.
+If you are unsure, we can help you pick the best-looking lights to go with your decor and furniture.
 The lights fitted will be to your unique preferences.

 Types Of Light

 There are several types of light available for lighting your home.
 We install them all.
 The type of light used and the positioning will depend on what you need each specific light for.
-Different types of lights are fitted to work in conjunction with each other to achieve the desired light levels and effect for each room.
+Different types of lights are fitted to work together to achieve the desired light levels and effect for each room.

 A light is not just a light; different lights serve different purposes.